- Search The Registry

 *Bruce Boynton was born on this date in 1937.
 He was a Black lawyer and civil rights leader.

 Bruce Carver Boynton grew up in Selma, Alabama.
-His parents were civil rights activists, known in their community as Mr. and Mrs. Civil Rights, because of their participation.
+His parents were civil rights activists, known in their community as Mr. and Mrs. Civil Rights because of their participation.
 He was named after his Godfather, George Washington Carver.

 His case, known as Boynton v.
 Virginia, was argued by Thurgood Marshall, who later became a justice of the Supreme Court.
 The court overturned Boynton's conviction, affirming that racial segregation in public transportation was illegal.
 Boynton received a law degree from Howard University; however, Alabama refused to give him a law license for six years while they "investigated the circumstances" of Boynton v.
 Virginia.
-He was forced to move to Chattanooga, Tennessee to practice law until Alabama granted him a license in 1965.
+He was forced to move to Chattanooga, Tennessee, to practice law until Alabama granted him a license in 1965.

-He also worked with his mother, Amelia Boynton Robinson, was beaten during demonstrations for voting rights episodes like the Bloody Sunday march of 1965.
+He also worked with his mother, Amelia Boynton Robinson, who was beaten during demonstrations for voting rights episodes like the Bloody Sunday march of 1965.
 In 2010, 50 years later was honored by then-President Barack Obama.
 In 2018 U.S. District Judge Myron Thompson said of Boynton: "He did something that very few people would have the courage to do.
-He said no. To me he's on par with Rosa Parks," "All he wanted was a cheeseburger, and he changed the course of history."
+He said no. To me, he's on par with Rosa Parks," "All he wanted was a cheeseburger, and he changed the course of history."